revoxhere/duino-coin/README.md

 ## Getting started

+### The easy way
-#### The easiest way to get started with Duino-Coin is to download [the latest release](https://github.com/revoxhere/duino-coin/releases/latest) for your OS.<br>
+Get started with Duino-Coin by downloading [the latest release](https://github.com/revoxhere/duino-coin/releases/latest) for your OS.<br>
-After downloading the release, unzip it and launch the desired program.<br>
+Then unzip it and launch the desired program.
 There are no dependencies required.

 If you need help, you can take a look at the official getting started guides located <a href="https://duinocoin.com/getting-started">on the official website</a>.<br>
 FAQ and troubleshooting help can be found in the [Wikis](https://github.com/revoxhere/duino-coin/wiki).<br>

+### The hard way

 #### Linux (manual installation)